 He will be collaborating with the Children’s Brain Tumor Foundation (cbtf.org).
 The project will involve obtaining feedback from young brain tumor survivors and their family members to inform adaptations to SPAN (spanprogram), an app-based virtual coaching intervention originally designed for teenagers with traumatic brain injury, and then testing its usability and preliminary effects on social participation outcomes.

-- Developing a Human-Animal Interaction-Based Modification of the Social Participation and Navigation (SPAN) Program for Adolescents with Social Anxiety.
+- Modifying Social Participation And Navigation (SPAN) for Adolescents with Social Anxiety incorporating pet dogs.
 Tufts Springboard Award.
 Co-Principal Investigator.
 Principal Investigator, Dr. Megan Mueller, Cummings School of Veterinary Medicine.
 (Awarded and funded 2020-2021).

 The adaptation will incorporate feedback from key stakeholder (adolescents, parents, professionals) and principles from SPAN (e.g., coaching and goal planning) and leverage human-animal interaction (through the supportive relationship of a dog companion) to promote social connections and participation for adolescents with social anxiety.

 - Adaptation and Usability of Social Participation And Navigation (SPAN) for adolescent speakers with dysarthria.
 Tufts Clinical and Translational Science Institute Pilot Study award.
 Co-Principal Investigator.
 Kathryn Connaghan, Northeastern University, Principal Investigator (Awarded and funded 2018-2019).